-The regions’ ephemeral rivers that bisect the region form linear oases as they meander their way west towards the sea.
-For most of the region though the most reliable form of water is the fog created when the icy Atlantic waters meet the warm air of the coast.
-The lifeline that the rivers and sea fog gives supports the nomadic ochre painted Himba people with their intricate hair styles and traditional dress.
-Whilst the vegetation that fringes the river courses provides sustenance to a diverse array of superbly adapted desert wildlife like black rhino, elephant, springbok, gemsbok, giraffe, Hartmann’s mountain zebra.
-There is also a growing population of lion and the shy and odd-looking brown hyaena.
+The ephemeral rivers that bisect the region form linear oases as they meander their way west towards the sea.
+For most of the region though, the most reliable form of water is the fog created when the icy Atlantic waters meet the warm air of the coast.
+The lifeline that these rivers and sea fog give supports the nomadic ochre painted Himba people with their intricate hair styles and traditional dress.
+Whilst the vegetation that fringes the river courses provide sustenance to a diverse array of superbly desert adapted wildlife such as black rhino, elephant, gemsbok, giraffe and Hartmann’s mountain zebra.
+There is also a small but sadly endangered population of lion and the shy and odd-looking brown hyena.

 Discover other places you can go on a safari in Namibia